sendgrid/docs/source/Integrate/Mail_Clients/applemail.md

 {% endinfo %}

 {% info %}
-Mail sometimes attaches images in a way that is incompatible with other email readers, but this is [correctable](http://micahgilman.com/play/disable-mac-mailapp-inline-image-attachments/).
+Mail sometimes attaches images in a way that is incompatible with other email readers, however there are external online resources to help you work around these incompatibilities.
 {% endinfo %}